Scrabble Frequently Asked Questions

 The following records are for sanctioned (that is, in an official club or tournament) North American play.
 Some UK and other records are mentioned, but not those occurring under high-score rules.
 Note that scores from North America are not strictly comparable with others because there the first to play out receives the value of opponent's tiles twice rather than once.
 Games played under SOWPODS allow higher scores.

 The high individual score was obtained in a Massachusetts club by Michael Cresta, who scored 830 against his opponent's 490.
 Joel Sherman holds the high tournament score record, with 803, in a 2011 Connecticut tournament.
-(In the 2012 Northern Ireland Championship, Toh Weibin scored 850, the world tournament record.
+(Internationally, in the 2014 Sri Lanka International Scrabble Championship in Colombo, Hasham Hadi Khan scored 876, the world tournament record.
+In the 2012 Northern Ireland Championship, Toh Weibin scored 850.
 In a Malta club in 1986, Godfrey Magri Demajo scored 792 using OSPD; the UK club record is Peter Preston's 793, in 1999 using OSW; is 785, by Jackie McLeod in 2002 under SOWPODS; in a 2007 SOWPODS tournament in Australia, Russell Honeybun scored 764; in a 1993 Auckland, New Zealand, club game, John Foster scored 763; Evan Cohen scored 738 in Israel.)
 (Nick Ballard scored 792 at a Chicago club, but used 4 phony bingos, and did not report it.
 Australians generally agree not to count Edward Okulicz's 750 in 2004 against an uncooperative opponent.)

 The high combined score of 1320 was achieved in the above-mentioned game by Michael Cresta and Wayne Yorra, 830-490.
 (The North American tournament record is 1134, by Keith Smith against Stefan Rau, 582-552 -- also the record high loss -- in a 2008 Texas tournament.
 In the 2009 WSC, 1157 was reached by Phillip Edwin-Mugasha and Vannitha Balasingam of Malaysia, 627-530.
 The UK club record of 1134 was reached by Noel Turner and David Reading, 698-436 in 2006 in a Newport, England, club, the tournament record of 1129 by David Webb, 627-502 over Nigel Richards in the 2011 UK Open, the Australian, 1224, by Edward Okulicz and Michael McKenna in 2014, and the Zambian by Aaron Chong and Pui Cheng Wui at 1106 (including 25 points in 5-point-challenge credits).)